Business Insight

 Different use, recording and disclosure restrictions can apply depending on whether information is:

-• included in a ransom payment report (and whether it is a mandatory part of that report);
+• included in a ransom payment report;

 • provided or obtained voluntarily or under a legal obligation;